whitevictory9/ADDA/README.md

-# Hard Label Black-box Adversarial Attacks
+#

-This is code associated with the paper ADD: An adversarial direction-guided decision-based attack via multiple surrogate models.
+This is code associated with the paper ADDA: An adversarial direction-guided decision-based attack via multiple surrogate models.

 Requirements: